Farro Pilaf with cranberries and walnuts is a tasty side dish, "stuffing" for a turkey and can even be served as a cold salad! It's vegan too!

 Shhh...I’m messing with tradition.
-Just in case my family reads through this post before Thanksgiving, I want to assure everyone that we will have two kinds of stuffing: the original bread-based version, Vegan Stuffing Muffins, and this version!
+Just in case my family reads through this post before Thanksgiving, I want to assure everyone that we will have several kinds of stuffing: the original bread-based version, Vegan Stuffing Muffins, and this version!

-Why two?
-Well, I (and many others) loooove stuffing (me...more than the main attraction.)
+Why so many?
+Well, I (and many others) love stuffing (me...more than the main attraction.)
 We always make double what we need so we can sit down with a big bowl and call it a meal the next day.
-Let's face it, stuffing really is a meal in and of itself with all the main food groups covered.
+Let's face it, stuffing really is a meal in and of itself often with all the main food groups covered.